Culmination Of 18 Months Of Van Life In Mexico

 Get Your Tourist Permit (FMM)

-Mexico’s ‘Forma Migratoria Múltiple’ (FMM) is essentially a tourist visa that all tourists will need to obtain at the border.
+Mexico’s ‘Forma Migratoria Mรบltiple’ (FMM) is a tourist visa that all tourists must obtain at the border.

-An FMM is usually valid for 6 months.
+An FMM is usually valid for six months.

-Getting a TIP for your camper van is VERY important to legally drive your vehicle in Mexico.
+Getting a TIP for your camper van is VERY important to drive your vehicle in Mexico legally.

-To obtain a TIP you will need your passport, valid FMM, driver’s license, original vehicle registration papers, and proof of Mexican auto insurance.
+You will need your passport, valid FMM, driver’s license, original vehicle registration papers, and proof of Mexican auto insurance to obtain a TIP.

 How To Get Mexico Auto Insurance